CrewNestCrewNest

 Lawn Mowing Rates by Lawn Size

 Lawn mowing prices depend primarily on the size of the property.
-Here are the 2026 average mowing rates for residential lawns:
+Here are typical residential mowing ranges to anchor your own rates:

 Lawn SizePer VisitMonthly (Weekly)Annual

 Rates assume standard mowing (cut, trim, blow).
-Most companies set a minimum charge of $30–$35 per visit regardless of lawn size.
-Prices vary 10–20% by region — Southern and Midwestern states trend lower, Northeast and West Coast trend higher.
+Most companies set a minimum charge of $30 to $35 per visit regardless of lawn size.
+Prices vary roughly 10 to 20% by region.
+Southern and Midwestern states tend to trend lower, the Northeast and West Coast higher.

 Get an instant mowing estimate